camunda/camunda-bpm-examples/spring-boot-starter/example-simple/README.md

 - JobExecutor executes async service task
 - once the process instance is ended, the spring boot application terminates

-It also demonstrates usage of `application.yaml` configuration file.
+It also demonstrates usage of `application.yaml` configuration file and contains couple of integration tests, showing how this can be tested.

 ## How is it done